AliAtashbaran/Payroll-Project/README.md

    3- db Management: For database editing.

    4- Payroll: Consist of 2 classes.
-It is the main engine for createing new Employees, Salary calculation and recoring them in database.
+It is the main engine for creating new Employees, Salary calculation and recording them in database.